 Learn About INSILC

-Individuals with significant disabilities should have the same civil rights, choices, options, and control over choices in their own lives as do individuals without disabilities.
+Individuals with disabilities should have the same civil rights, choices, options, and control over choices in their own lives as do individuals without disabilities.

 Calling all Hoosiers of Indiana’s Disability, Deaf, Blind, DeafBlind, Aging, Mental Health, Intellectual / Developmental Disability, Neurodiverse, and other diverse communities!